owulveryck/blog/content/post/cucumber.md

 Ruby is a scripting language and all the tests implemented here are neither dependent on the Ruby test framework nor on [RSpec](http://rspec.info/).

-I will write a script that will deploy an EC2 instance via vagrant-aws and install an openvpn instance on it.
+I will write a script that will deploy an EC2 instance via vagrant-aws and install an Openvpn instance on it.

 ## The scenario